Jean Fugett: Regular season

+Playoffs

 Personal life

 During his time with the Redskins, Fugett earned his J.D. degree at the George Washington University Law School, attending school only at night.
-After his eighth year as an all pro tight end in the NFL and passing the Maryland state bar exam, he made the decision of joining his older brother Reginald Lewis in business.
+After his eighth year as a tight end in the NFL and passing the Maryland state bar exam, he joined his older brother Reginald Lewis in business.

-While working with Lewis, Fugett largely contributed the founding of TLC Group in 1983.
+While working with Lewis, Fugett largely contributed to the founding of TLC Group in 1983.
 From there he served as Director and Vice-Chair of the McCall Pattern Company Management Committee, as founding partner of a Baltimore law firm, and as a partner with Fanfone in Europe.
 After the death of his brother in 1993, Fugett took over TLC Beatrice International Foods, the largest black-owned and black managed business in the United States at the time.
 At its peak, TLC Beatrice had $2.2 billion in sales and was number 512 on Fortune magazine’s list of 1,000 largest.

 In addition to his law practice, Fugett is the most recent past President of the Retired Players Steering Committee of the National Football League Players Association, as legal counsel and advisor to Wall Street investment services firm GFS Acquisition Partners, Managing Director of Axum Capital Partners, and on the Leadership Council for the American Diabetes Association Maryland Chapter.

 Fugett currently resides in Baltimore with his wife Carlotta.
 His two sons are Joseph "Russell" and Reginald.
-His only daughter Audie married Adam Jones in late-December 2014.
+His only daughter Maude "Audie" Jones married Adam Jones on December 27, 2014.
+Fugett currently has five grandchildren.

 Fugett is the son of Carolyn and Jean S. Fugett, Sr. and the grandson of Joseph R. Fugett.